pierrediedhiou/cybersecurity-journey/glossary.md

 - **Netcat (nc)** — A networking utility used to read and write data across network connections, commonly used to set up listeners for reverse shells
+- **Network Segmentation** — Dividing a network into separate zones to limit the spread of attacks and control traffic between segments
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption